 I might get a job that involves coding in some way, or enrol in a computational thinking course.
 I would definitely continue joining coding competitions, as I think they’re fun and can also help to improve my understanding of coding as a whole.
 They also teach me several important moral values such as resilience and perseverance.

-Kieran Ho, 13, is a Secondary One student at NUS High School of Math and Science.
+Kieran Ho, 13, is a Year One student at NUS High School of Math and Science.
 He started out with App Inventor when he was 11 years old, and has since quickly breezed through Python.
 He is brimming with potential, already taking on the Advanced Electives under our S200 series (recommended for ages 13 to 18).

 Our dearest Coding Lab students in Singapore and Japan submitted their best projects through our International Coding Showcase (ICS) for the whole world to see!
 Conducted 100% online, ICS showcases our students’ talent through projects that they have done independently or through Coding Lab’s exciting courses.